-You should definitely get an International Driver’s License if you intend to drive during a road trip around Spain.
+You should definitely get an International Driver’s Licence if you intend to drive during a road trip around Spain.

 Please note that in Spain, as of May 1st 2008, driving without a license is a criminal offense, and punishable with imprisonment.
 Furthermore, it could render your vehicle insurance, including compulsory third party insurance, null and void.